DeepElement/winjsrocks/docs/main.md

 npm install winsrocks-extras --save
 ```

-> Note: Though WinJSRocks is tested against a [specific version](../package.json) (as latests as possible) of the [WinJS library](https://github.com/winjs/winjs), the distribution does not package.
-So, "Bring your own WinJS" and "Millage may vary" if not the same version tested with WinJSRocks version
+> Note: Though WinJSRocks is tested against a [specific version](../package.json) (latest verified) of the [WinJS library](https://github.com/winjs/winjs), the distribution does not package these bits.
+So, "Bring your own WinJS" and "Millage may vary" if not the same version tested with WinJSRocks.

 Optionally, install the maintained pluglin library [WinJSRocks-Extras](https://github.com/DeepElement/winjsrocks-extras).
 This project includes cool plugins like IndexDB Storage, JQuery Plugins and shows really good examples of how to write your own application plugins.